Chip Wilson: Business career

-Controversy and influence
+Influence

 Wilson openly shared that he came up with name "Lululemon" because he felt that the difficulty Japanese people have in pronouncing the "L" sound would be beneficial to the company's marketing efforts in Japan.

 Wilson has often mentioned the influence of philosopher Ayn Rand on shaping his entrepreneurial and personal philosophy, often alluding to passages from the novel Atlas Shrugged.
 This influence was so strong at Lululemon that they once produced shopping bags with the phrase "Who is John Galt?" printed on them.

-Awards and honors

-In 2004, Ernst & Young named Wilson its Canadian Entrepreneur of the Year for Innovation and Marketing.

-In 2012, Wilson was named Distinguished Entrepreneur of the Year by University of Victoria's Gustavson School of Business, with Gustavson stating that "Chip Wilson exemplifies the values of a visionary entrepreneur...We tell our students to do something they are passionate about.
-Chip is an excellent role model for them — he's built an enormously successful organization doing what he loves."

-In 2014, Wilson and his wife, Shannon Wilson, received honorary doctorates from the Emily Carr University of Art and Design.
-One year later, they received honorary doctorates from the Kwantlen Polytechnic University.

-In 2018, Wilson was inducted into the Business Laureates of British Columbia Hall of Fame.
+Chip Wilson cites much of his inspiration arising from the "Personal Development" program Landmark Forum (formerly EST).
+Employees of Lululemon report pressure from their superiors to attend Landmark Forum seminars, paid for by Lululemon.
+In response to suggestions that people take the Landmark Forum courses for fear of reprisal, Wilson said "They are not going to be happy in the company, so they might as well find another place to work."

+In October 2025, Wilson took out of full-page ad in the Wall Street Journal calling out Lululemon for making poor business strategy choices.
+In March 2026, he started a proxy contest, which included launching a website, calling for change at Lululemon and nominating candidates for board director.
+By May 2026, Wilson and Lululemon reached an agreement, one that included adding two of Wilson's nominees to the board, and a clause which prevents Wilson from 'badmouthing' the company for 18-months.